KenLUoHere/Data_Management_App/README.md

 # Data_Management_App
-This is a app desgined for the course XXX, the collabrator is Zixuan Wang
+This is a app desgined for the course software engineering, collaborating with Kai Zhu.
+The code is in the branch of master.
+Welcoming for the stars :)